“Overcoming Barriers is a can-do organization that is always nimbly evolving

 - Overcoming Parent-Child Contact Problems: Family-Based Interventions for Children’s Resistance, Rejection and Alienation (2017) Oxford University Press.

 - Overcoming the Co-Parenting Trap: Essential Parenting Skills When a Child Resists a Parent (2015).
 Now available in Spanish (and coming soon in Italian.)

 - Overcoming the Alienation Crisis: 33 Coparenting Solutions (2020)

 - (In development) A publication directed toward the children experiencing this issue.

 - Presentations and Educational Programs: OCB’s Board Members and Advisory Council present all over the United States on the unique challenges faced by legal professionals navigating RRD cases.
 In addition, OCB has developed online educational programs for mental health and legal professionals in conjunction with William James College, a professional school of psychology in Massachusetts.
-To date, OCB has completed or is developing 3 multi-hour online trainings:
+They include:

-- Effective Legal Responses for When a Child Resists Contact with a Parent – this course is for Judges and Attorneys
+- (In development) Effective Legal Responses for When a Child Resists Contact with a Parent – this course is for Judges and Attorneys

-- Custom Built Trainings for Local Communities: OCB is developing a consulting program to work with local jurisdictions to assist them in educating and training the professionals working with these families and in creating a legal framework of best practices to provide a consistent, supportive response to the families’ needs.
+- Custom Built Trainings for Local Communities: OCB has developed a program to work directly with local jurisdictions to assist them in educating and training the professionals working with these families and in creating a legal framework of best practices to provide a consistent, supportive response to the families’ needs.
 Called OCB To Go we have presented this training in Massachusetts, Illinois, Wisconsin, Minnesota and Ohio and upcoming in Connecticut.